Kyle Tucker Player Props: Astros vs. Rays

 Kyle Tucker At The Plate

-- Tucker leads Houston with 23 hits and an OBP of .426 this season.

-- Among qualified hitters in MLB, his batting average ranks 26th, his on-base percentage ranks ninth, and he is 29th in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 37th, his on-base percentage ranks 11th, and he is 32nd in the league in slugging.

-- He has hit a home run in 22.7% of his games this year, and 5.3% of his trips to the dish.
+- He has gone deep in 21.7% of his games this season, and 5.1% of his trips to the plate.

-- Tucker has picked up an RBI in 45.5% of his games this year, with two or more RBI in 27.3% of his games.
+- Tucker has picked up an RBI in 47.8% of his games this season, with more than one RBI in 26.1% of his games.
 He has also plated three or more runs in one contest.

-- He has scored at least one run eight times this year (36.4%), including one multi-run game.
+- He has scored at least once eight times this year (34.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.